I love to share my years of experience working in my garden to help others better enjoy tending their own.

 Aphids and Roses Don't Get Along

 Aphids are soft-bodied insects about 1 ¼ inches long.
 They can be found in a range of colors, including black, pink, white, and pale green.
-They usually cluster on the new growth of perennials, roses, and woody plants and damage them by sucking out sap.
+They usually cluster on the new growth of perennials, roses, and woody plants and damage them by sucking out the sap.
 In small quantities, aphids do little harm, but they can rapidly build up to destructive numbers.
 Inspect your rose bushes regularly for aphid infestation.

 In addition to eating your leaves, aphids also secrete a sweet, sticky substance called honeydew.
 If left on the leaves, the honeydew will serve as a growing medium for black, sooty mold that attracts ants.